 Monte Carlo simulation.
 It is a method of performing risk analysis by substituting random variables in a simulation to identify how unexpected events might affect the outcomes.
 It is widely applied in the finance sectors to mitigate risks related to the reduction in the value of investment portfolios.

 Recommender systems.
 This is an information filtering system that strives to predict a set of actions that will increase the chances of beneficial outcomes.
 For example, most products you see in the “Recommended for your” category of various marketplaces are the results of the algorithms applied by recommender systems.

 Speaking of recommendations, Netflix took them to the next level.
 As you know, the company not only streams but also makes original shows.
-And when it comes to filming, you can’t afford to make a show anyone is going to watch.
+And when it comes to filming, you can’t afford to make a show anyone will watch.
 This is where prescriptive analytics comes into play.

 In 2021, Netflix has over 203 million subscribers, and the amount of data they’re generating is staggering.
 What shows were watched most, what episodes or moments were rewatched often, and even whether viewers watched shows till the last episode or dropped it – every detail is gathered and stored to be analyzed.

 Thanks to prescriptive analysis, Netflix can tell what their original shows need to have to become a hit.
 And data doesn’t lie.
 That’s one of the reasons 93% of their original series have been renewed.
-Indeed, Netflix doesn’t make shows the producers think might be good; it makes the shows that data models promise viewers will love.
+Indeed, Netflix doesn’t make shows that producers think might be good; it makes shows that data models promise viewers will love.